yosi058/Arkanoid-Game/README.md

 3.there is a few phase - from easy to hard.

-4. you may see the hight scores in the game and try to break the record.
+4.you may see the hight scores in the game and try to break the record.

-5.there is a coplue of package to the order.
+5.There is a coplue of package to the order.

 6. have fun!